 • Increase the ROI of testing.
 The fact that testing automation helps increase the ROI of the QA project is pretty much common knowledge.
 However, that is only true when the automation testing strategy is finely tailored to the specifics and needs of the project.
 Only then can the company expect maximum profit with minimal use of resources, which is exactly how good ROI is achieved.

-What Happens Without Test Automation Strategies in Place?
+What Happens Without Test Automation Strategies in Place: Risks You Can’t Ignore

-What to Consider Before You Build a Test Automation Strategy
+What Should You Consider Before You Build a Test Automation Strategy?

 The main purpose of a good automated testing strategy is to outline the automation testing approach that will shape the company’s automated testing efforts in the near future.
 To make sure the strategy fully meets the needs and expectations of the stakeholders, here are a few things to consider: